viniciusmuller/djanho/README.md

-Djanho is a prototype which tries to convert VSCode themes to (Neo)vim colorschemes.
+Djanho is a prototype which tries to convert VSCode themes to (Neo)Vim colorschemes.

 ## Features